To vote early, please follow these steps:

 The following steps apply to voting by mail only:

 - If you applied early to vote by mail, you should look for you ballot to arrive approximately 40-45 days prior to the election.
 If you applied to vote by mail after early voting has already begun, you should expect to receive your ballot within 7-10 business days of our office receiving your application.
 If you do not receive your ballot in a timely manner, please contact our office at (434) 970-3250 or email@example.com.

 - Once you receive your ballot, you may open it in the presence of a witness, but it is not required.
 Mark it privately as you see fit, then seal it in the Envelope B provided.
 Be sure to completely fill out Envelope B. You MUST sign the Statement of Voter.

 - If you said on the application that you would need assistance in reading or marking your ballot, a blue assistance form was sent with your ballot.
 It should be completed (whether or not assistance was needed), signed and mailed back.

-- Once your ballot has been voted, and the envelope signed and witnessed**, mail or personally return your ballot to the Charlottesville Electoral Board.
-(A voted ballot may not be personally returned by a person other than the voter.
-That will invalidate it.)
+- Once your ballot has been voted, and the envelope signed and witnessed, mail or personally return your ballot to the Charlottesville Electoral Board (Voter Registration Office).
 Your ballot must be hand delivered by 7pm on Election Day or postmarked by the day of the election and received in the office by noon on the following Friday.
 There is a secure ballot drop box right outside the Voter Registration Office available 24/7 to accept mail ballots.

 If you choose to vote early in-person, please be advised that social distancing and other CDC guidelines will be in place.
 We ask that all voters wear masks to protect themselves and others while voting.
 Lines may move slowly due to social distancing and the limited number of voters allowed in the office.
 It is recommend that you vote within the first three weeks of the in-person voting period to avoid longer lines.